Zenchiyu/advanced-formal-tools/README.md

 - NGUYEN Stéphane Liem
 - RAHMAN Tansen

 The goal of this project is to explore the domain of probabilistic model checking, which consists of leveraging probabilistic models to analyse programs.
+This project is part of the course Advanced Formal Tools given at University of Geneva by Professor Didier Buchs and his teaching assistant Damien Morard.

 Equipped with the [PRISM probabilistic model checker](http://www.prismmodelchecker.org), we can define and verify properties of models of small distributed applications (e.g., cyber physical systems) and/or concurrent programs.